 - Vision (high level) vs Focus (concrete): both vision and focus can be born out of Curiosity or not.
 Be more aware of that than doubting about the Why vs the What

 - Moving fast vs moving broad: “Without Friction it remains Fiction” but of course, only meeting friction is no fun.
-You can probabably sense when it’s too much and move on.
+You can probabably sense when it’s too much, there is no real chance of realistic dialogue and move on.

 It should not be too difficult to derive some overarching patterns from these examples.
 Looking from where I am sitting, such a pattern would be dominated by explicitly acknowledging elements that are abundantly present if we only want to seem them, and use them: Rhythm, Co-existence, Inquisitiveness, Tilting to get a different Perspective.